mgoold/linear_algebra_notes/linear_algebra_tasks.md

 * To compute the length of a vector, take the dot product of a vector with itself.
 The square root of this dot product is the vector length.
 * The reverse of this is that the dot product of a vector is the length squared.

+## Find Value of Length 2 Vectors Subtracted from Each Other

+### Steps
+* subract the components for one vector from the corresponding components of the other
+* take the dot product of the resulting vector of differences
+  * take the square of every component, and sum the components
+* take the square root of that dot product

+### Find Length of Difference Between Orthoganal Vectors
+** Same process, except that the resultant difference vector will always be a vector of 1s.
+Consequently, the dot product will be n, and the length will be sqrt(n).

 ### Unit Vectors

 * A vector is a vector whose components sum to 1.